TylerGilman/real-estate-htmx-fastapi/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Development Guidelines

+- Follow PEP 8 style guide
+- Write tests for new features
+- Update documentation when making changes
+- Use alembic for database migrations

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## Authors

 - Tyler Gilman, Nick Mascolo, George Megdanis